 \section{Introduction}

 Emerging technologies such as Mixed-Reality headsets and glasses allows users to easily experience immersive content, thanks to the use of separate displays for left and right eyes.
-Rendering a video from left and right eye viewpoints on corresponding left and right displays can create a stereoscopic 3D effect, giving viewers a perceived sense of depth.
+Rendering videos from left and right eye viewpoints on these displays creates a stereoscopic 3D effect, giving viewers a sense of depth.
 However, capturing such stereoscopic videos usually requires specialized cameras that can capture both left and right eye perspectives simultaneously.
-While manual monocular-to-stereo conversion is possible, it is a costly and time-consuming process that requires significant manual effort.
-Therefore, there is a need for automated, fast and high-quality monocular-to-stereoscopic video conversion methods that can enable large scale conversion of videos.
+While manual monocular-to-stereo video conversion is possible, it is costly and time-consuming.
+This drives the need for automated, fast, and high-quality conversion methods that can enable large scale conversion of videos.

 Recent advancements in video generation~\cite{chen2024videocrafter2,blattmann2023stable} as well as monocular depth estimation~\cite{depth_anything_v2,ke2024repurposing} have led to significant improvements in the monocular-to-stereo conversion quality.
 A common approach is to use depth maps generated by a monocular depth model to warp the input video to a virtual right camera and then inpaint the disoccluded regions~\cite{mehl2024stereo,dai2024svg,shi2024stereocrafter}.
 SVG~\cite{dai2024svg} repurposes a pre-trained video diffusion model for the inpainting task, while ~\cite{mehl2024stereo} trains a custom model.
 Rather than only modifying discoccluded regions, the recent concurrent work StereoCrafter~\cite{shi2024stereocrafter} finetunes a video diffusion model~\cite{Blattmann2023StableVD} to inpaint and refine the full warped video, using only the warped view and discocclusion masks as input.
 While obtaining improved results, StereoCrafter still leverages an architecture primarily designed for monocular video inpainting task, without exploiting the constraints specific to stereoscopic video-refinement.
-Moreover, the inference requires multiple diffusion steps (default 25) leading to high computational cost.
+Moreover, the inference requires many diffusion steps leading to high computational cost.